soundforest/sound-forest/README.md

 ## About

-Concrète Mixer is an ambient jukebox program for the Raspberry Pi.
-It plays two different files simultaneously, while also feeding them through an independent effects chain.
-The files used and the effects used are arbitrary.

-The intention of Concrète Mixer is to be a kind of aural kaleidoscope spinning out sounds in random combinations.
-The name Concrète Mixer is a metaphor whereby the app takes the user on a meandering walk through a forest of different sounds.
-Each walk is and therefore each perspective on the sounds is unique.

-If you like ambient music or field recordings are are an inveterate mystic or dreamer, Concrète Mixer should be just your sort of thing.
-Alternatively, if you are interested in tinkering with audio programming and the Raspberry Pi generally, Concrète Mixer can be examined and altered.
+Concrète Mixer is an ambient jukebox system.
+Its intent is to randomly one or more sound recordings with an a randomly assembled, frequently changing effects chain.
+No two renderings of a set of sounds will be the same.

+Concrète Mixer may be run continuously on a Raspberry Pi and, when hooked up loudspeakers, will haunt any space of your choosing.

 ### What does it sound like?

 A ten minute demo may be evaluated here: https://soundcloud.com/sound-forestation/sound-forest-demo

-### How does it work?

-Once the software is installed all you copy your sample files (suitably formatted; see [Constraints](#user-content-constraints) below) to a directory called 'loops' in the audio directory of the Concrète Mixer install.
-You then run the program (see Installation), and sound should start playing, and continue to play until the execution is terminated.

 ### What's it written in?

 The audio processing is written in [ChucK](http://chuck.cs.princeton.edu).
-A [Perl](http://www.perl.org) script takes care of the execution and process spawning.
+A [Perl](http://www.perl.org) script (with supporting libraries) takes care of the execution and process restarts.

 ## Prerequisites

-* A Raspberry Pi.
-Concrète Mixer has only been tested with a Model B, but Model A *should* work, though it will run out of memory faster, and the app process will restart more often (see [Constraints](#user-content-constraints)).
-* The Pi should be running the Raspbian operating system.
-This is the recommended linux distribution of the Raspberry Pi Foundation, and the only one Concrète Mixer was tested with.
-The ChucK binary might conceivably work with another Linux distro but there's a pretty good chance it won't.
-* The Pi needs to be overclocked to 'high' setting.
-To do this:
-    1. In a shell on the Pi, type ``sudo raspi-config``
-    2. In the menu that displays, select option ``7 Overclock``
-    3. Select the ``High 950MHz ...`` option.
-Save the changes and reboot the Pi.

-    [Random web literature](http://www.maketecheasier.com/overclock-raspberry-pi) suggests overclocking to High setting is safe, and I've had no problems operating at this frequency, but doing this is at your own risk!
+Strictly speaking, the only prequisite is a system which supports both Perl and ChucK.
+In practice, the Concrete Mixer was developed in Linux (Ubuntu and Raspbian).
+A Raspberry Pi 2 Model B is the target device.
+Earlier Pi models *may* work with overclocking and configuration restraints applied.

 ## Installation and operation

+1. The first thing you'll need is a set of sound files you want the software to mix.
+If you don't happen to have a collection of sound files you want to play, your best bet for this is to download files from [SoundCloud](http://soundcloud.com) or [FreeSound](https://freesound.org).
+From experience sound files from about 90 seconds to two and a half minutes seem to work best, but it depends on the dynamics of the recording.

-1. Visit https://github.com/soundforest/sound-forest and click the 'Download ZIP' link on the right hand side of the page.
-Save the zipfile to the pi user home directory (/home/pi).
+2. Visit https://github.com/concrete-mixer/concrete-mixer and click the 'Download ZIP' link on the right hand side of the page.
-2. Unzip and untar the tarball: unzip sound-forest-master.zip
+3. Unzip the code:
-3. A folder called sound-forest-master will be created.
-Change to that directory:
-``$ cd sound-forest-master``
+``$ unzip concrete-mixer-master.zip``
-4. Copy the sample-config file to config
+4. In the conf/ directory in the root concrete-mixer directory set up the configuration files from their templates:
+``$ cp conf/global.conf.sample conf/global.conf``
-``$ cp sample-config config``
+``$ cp conf/concrete.conf.sample conf/concrete.conf``

-5. At this point the software should be good to go, but you'll need some sound samples to play.
-The author has provided a excerpts from his own library of field recordings that can be used to test the program.
-[Download the libray](https://archive.org/download/sound-forest-library/sound-forest-library.zip) and unzip the files into a directory called audio/loops in the sound-forest directory (you can specify a different path in the the ``config`` file.
-Ultimately you'll want to use your own files, or least augment the demo librarby with many more.
-Ideally you should have hundreds of files available, allowing for a lot of possible combinations of sounds.
+5. Edit conf/concrete.conf and specify a directory location for your sounds:
+``play_sounds_main_path=<insert your dir here>``
+Note that you can also supply a second directory (the play_sounds_alt_path) for sounds that you don't want to be played against each other; instead these sounds will be mixed with the 'main' sounds. concrete.conf provides several other configuration options for tuning the app.

-6. Now it's time to run the app.
-Before you can do this you need to set an environment variable in the shell.
-Run the following command:
+6. It's nearly time to start the app.
+Before you can do so, however, you need to make a Perl environment setting:
 ``$ export PERL5LIB=.:perllib``
-    (This command lets Perl know where the library files used by the app reside.)
-7. Finally, you should be able to run ``perl init.pl`` and Concrète Mixer will start running.

-### Making Concrète Mixer run automatically
+To make this permanent, run:
+``$ echo export PERL5LIB=.:perllib >> ~/.bashrc``
+(This assumes that you're using bash as your shell.)

+7. Run the app typing the following from your app's directory:
+``./init.pl``

+### Making a Raspberry Pi a concrète mixing machine

-The intention of Concrète Mixer is to turn the Pi into a single-purpose sound generating box that can be plugged in to speakers and left to run without any supervision indefinitely.
+The intention of Concrète Mixer is to turn a Pi into a single-purpose sound that may be left to run without any supervision indefinitely (speakers not included).
 You don't have to do this, but if you'd like to, here's what you do:

 1. Edit ``/etc/inittab`` using your favorite editor (here assuming nano):
-    ``sudo nano /etc/inittab``.(Ultimately you'll want to use your own files.)
+    ``sudo nano /etc/inittab``.
+(Ultimately you'll want to use your own files.)
     Enter your password if required.
 2. Search for the line ``1:2345:respawn:/sbin/getty 115200 tty1`` and comment it out by adding a ``#`` character at the start of line.
 3. Add the following code beneath the commented out line: